AI Agent connector

 As the agent preserves the context of the conversation, follow-up questions/tasks and handling of tool call results can relate to the previous interaction with the LLM, allowing the LLM to provide more relevant responses.

-When modelling an AI Agent, you must align the agent context input variable and the response variable/expression so that the context update is correctly passed to the next execution of the AI Agent connector task.
+AI Agent Task: You must align the agent context input variable and the response variable/expression so the context update is correctly passed to the next execution of the AI Agent connector task.

 Example conversation

-, with the agent understanding what to do next.
+, with the agent understanding what it should do next.

 # Initial input/user prompt